Petlja/PetljaDoc/petljadoc/project-templates/runestone/_sources/index.rst

 SECTION 1: Introduction
 :::::::::::::::::::::::

 Congratulations!
-If you can see this file you have probably successfully run the ``runestone init`` command.
-If you are looking at this as a source file you should now run ``runestone build``  to generate html files.
-Once you have run the build command you can run ``runestone serve`` and then view this in your browser at ``http://localhost:8000``
+If you can see this file you have probably successfully run the ``petljadoc runestone-init`` command.

+If you are looking at this as a source file you should now run ``petljadoc preview``  to generate html files and preview them in your browser.

 This is just a sample of what you can do.
 The index.rst file is the table of contents for your entire project.
  You can put all of your writing in the index, or  you can include additional rst files.
  Those files may even be in subdirectories that you can reference using a relative path.

 ::